-Hear from a dance instructor who overcame self-doubt to develop the confidence to speak her mind when judging dance competitions.
+Hear from a dance instructor (and my friend) who overcame her doubts and developed the confidence to speak her mind when judging dance competitions.

-Laurie: Hey, everybody.
-Laurie talks here.
-Welcome to Episode 3 of Laurie Talks Questions.
+Laurie: Hey, my friend.
+Welcome to Episode 3 of Laurie TALKS.
 Today, a phone call, very easy conversation, very laid back.
 It gives you an idea of the kinds of conversations you can have when you call in.
 I’ll announce on social when the phone lines open.
 And if I could change one thing about this call it would be in the beginning I said to the caller — and I wouldn’t call people caller anymore.
 I’m going to find another word maybe “friend” — but I wouldn’t say, “Do you have an agenda.”
 I’d be more tactful and say something like “anything in particular you’d like to talk about?” something with a little more finesse and flair.

 Okay.
 Enjoy the call.